NC256/Duplicate-Frame-Detector/README.md

 I initially looked for an image format that supported YUV so I didn't have to lose anything to the color conversion process, but sadly none of the popular file formats were suitable.
 WebP had YUV support, but only in [lossy encoding mode](https://developers.google.com/speed/webp/faq#what_color_spaces_does_the_webp_format_support).
 Tiff also had support, but in an extension to the spec (and some image editing programs had trouble opening it, I suspect support for more than [baseline](https://en.wikipedia.org/wiki/TIFF#Part_1:_Baseline_TIFF) is spotty).

 I then spent some time trying to find a lossless conversion method between YUV and RGB.
-The results were mixed, confusing, and I found indications that there are multiple *different* equations used in the process.
+The results were mixed, confusing, and I found indications that the exact math used can differ from implementation to implementation.

 I ran an experiment with FFmpeg where I extracted a frame as raw YUV, converted it to PNG, back to YUV, back to PNG, rinse repeat.
 Here's a crop of the source image: